Examples

 also supports passing in a lambda function.
 The lambda function will be evaluated for all columns present in the FROM

 clause, and only columns that match the lambda function will be returned.
-This allows the execution of arbitrary expressions in order to select columns.
+This allows the execution of arbitrary expressions in order to select and rename columns.

 SELECT COLUMNS(c -> c LIKE '%num%') FROM numbers;